Coinbase appoints former White House staffer as chief policy officer

 Coinbase, which went public earlier this year, in March named Brett Redfearn, a former director of the U.S. Securities and Exchange Commission, as vice president of capital markets division.

 "Coinbase has never shied away from regulation.
-In fact, we've leaned into it over the past 9 years...", the company's blog post said. (https://bit.ly/3fhCqwJ)
+In fact, we've leaned into it over the past 9 years...", the company's blog post said. (bit.ly/3fhCqwJ)

 Our Standards: The Thomson Reuters Trust Principles.